th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/rhasspy.md

 There are different voice assistants such as Siri, Alexa and Google Home.
 These voice assistants mentioned above all use the internet to process your commands and data on a cloud and many people are concerned about how they use private data.
-Other voice assistants like Rhasspy, Jasper, etc. are able to work without sharing our data over internet and these are very interesting for people who are concerned about the privacies.
+Other voice assistants like Rhasspy, Jasper, etc. are able to work without sharing our data over internet, and these are very interesting for people who are concerned about the privacy.